World's First Dinosaur Skeleton Discovered Here

 Haddonfield, New Jersey

 In October 2003, a statue was erected in downtown Haddonfield commemorating the World's First Dinosaur Skeleton Discovery in October, 1858.
-The Hadrosaurus foulkii was the first nearly complete dinosaur skeleton found, and the first to be mounted for public display.
-It sparked the start of the field of dinosaur paleontology, and can probably be blamed for the profusion of life-size dino statues across America.
+The Hadrosaurus foulkii was the first nearly complete dinosaur skeleton found, and the first to be mounted for public display (partial skeletons and fossils were discovered earlier in England, where the term "dinosaur" was coined in the 1820s).
+The Haddonfield find sparked the start of the field of dinosaur paleontology, and can probably be blamed for the profusion of life-size dinosaur statues across America.

 The Hadrosaurus statue is an 8-ft. tall, 18-ft. long bronze created by sculptor John Giannotti and commissioned by the town.
 Though the dinosaur seems poised to menace sidewalk shoppers, locals know that duck-billed Haddy was a harmless herbivore.
 The Hadrosaurus is the state fossil of New Jersey!
 Does your state have a fossil too?
 (Kids -- ask a parent.)